lizzybrooks/python-possible/web-scraping-tutorial.md

 ## Tags

+1. Create a new file called index.html and copy and paste the contents of [this starter](https://github.com/lizzybrooks/python-possible/blob/master/templates/index.html) into it.

+2. Open your index.html file with your web browser (aka Chrome or Firefox).

+3. Practice changing the text that displays in your browser (edit your index.html file, save, and refresh).

 HTML works as a series of **tags**
 A tag looks like

     \<tagname\>some stuff\</tagname\>

 The beginning of the tag, the contents of it, and the closing of a tag

-1. To see how a tag works, open the index.html template in your text editor and in your browser.
-(Remember opening the index.html file in your p5 projects?
-This is the same thing, but we're only using the HTML, not any JavaScript).

 There’s different types for different things